 Has Mrs Geni ever thought about divorcing Mr Geni?

 “I’ve never thought about getting divorced.
 Have I thought about killing him?
 Often.”

 And so, Mrs Geni, bridal makeup artist, has done the makeup for all the women in her village.
 You could say for everyone who has been married, as well as for those who have not.
 The latter Mrs Geni makes up as bodies when women pass away having never married.
 Before burial, Mrs Geni makes them up completely.
 Many people do not approve.
 For many people it is regrettable.
 Still others fear being made up.
 “Frightened it will come to pass during the marriage.
-Frightened of being too happy, too free, too enjoyable, so that is why we commit ourselves to a marriage that regulates responsibilities so much, regulates obligations, including the provision of a living and the raising of children.
-Only it’s strange, but basically we’re afraid of our own happiness and restrict that through the existence of the power of God.”
+Frightened of being too happy, too free, too enjoyable.
+So that is why we commit ourselves to a marriage that regulates responsibilities so much, regulates obligations, including the provision of a living and the raising of children.
+Only it’s strange, but basically we’re afraid of our own happiness and limit it through the existence of the power of God.”

-Even though she says that humanity’s most restricting and frightening discovery is marriage, Mrs Geni continues to prepare people’s makeup, still uses the infusing of cigarette smoke.
-For someone who’s able to make time for herself – even though it is still tied to December – Mrs Geni is able to do the makeup for people, bodies, bridal statues and trees, as well as buffaloes.
+Even though she says humanity’s most limiting and frightening discovery is marriage, Mrs Geni continues to prepare people’s makeup, still uses the infusing of cigarette smoke.
+For someone who is able to make time for herself – even though it is still tied to December – Mrs Geni is able to do the makeup for people, bodies, bridal statues and trees, as well as buffaloes.
 Mrs Geni also chants the bridal mantra, breathes the three breaths onto the crown of the bride’s head, with the same seriousness she uses to fast before making someone up.
 “Let the buffaloes experience happiness, just as we have believed all this time that marriage is happiness.”